dd-tbf/Otel_Test/README.md

 ## 📚 Key Features

 - ✅ **Simple Setup**: Single docker-compose command
+- ✅ **Full Observability**: Metrics, traces, AND logs with correlation
 - ✅ **Production-Ready**: Proper resource attributes and tagging
+- ✅ **Auto-Instrumentation**: Flask automatically traced
+- ✅ **Trace-Log Correlation**: Every log linked to its trace
-- ✅ **Debug Output**: Console logging of all exported metrics
+- ✅ **Debug Output**: Console logging of all exported data
 - ✅ **Health Checks**: Built-in health monitoring
 - ✅ **Load Testing**: Optional continuous load generation
 - ✅ **Comprehensive Metrics**: Request, system, and custom metrics
+- ✅ **Distributed Tracing**: APM with flame graphs and service maps
+- ✅ **Structured Logging**: JSON logs with rich context
 - ✅ **Datadog Integration**: Direct export via OTLP protocol
+- ✅ **Datadog Connector**: Auto-generates APM metrics from traces
+- ✅ **No File Logging**: Logs go to stdout and Datadog (no local files)
+- ✅ **Dual Metrics**: Custom metrics + APM metrics for complete visibility

 ---

-**🎉 Your metrics should appear in Datadog within 1-2 minutes of starting the services!**
+**🎉 Your metrics, traces, and logs should appear in Datadog within 1-2 minutes of starting the services!**

+**🔍 Pro Tip**: Click on any error log in Datadog and then click "View Trace" to see the full request context!